Table of Contents

 Kubernetes Resource Saturation

-Node CPU saturation is the measure of requests for CPU which cannot be fulfilled because of unavailability.
-Similarly, memory saturation on the node is a measure of the memory requests which cannot be met due to unavailability.
+Node CPU saturation measures CPU requests that cannot be fulfilled due to unavailability.
+Similarly, memory saturation on the node measures memory requests that cannot be met due to unavailability.

 Saturation on the cluster level can be calculated based on saturation numbers across all nodes.